Previously used terms:

 Attacks of severe, strictly unilateral pain which is orbital, supraorbital, temporal or in any combination of these sites, lasting 15-180 minutes and occurring from once every other day to eight times a day.
 The pain is associated with ipsilateral conjunctival injection, lacrimation, nasal congestion, rhinorrhoea, forehead and facial sweating, miosis, ptosis and/or eyelid oedema, and/or with restlessness or agitation.

-B. Severe or very severe unilateral orbital, supraorbital and/or temporal pain lasting 15-180 min (when untreated)1
+- Severe or very severe unilateral orbital, supraorbital and/or temporal pain lasting 15-180 minutes (when untreated)1

-1. During part (but less than half) of the time-course of 3.1 Cluster headache, attacks may be less severe and/or of shorter or longer duration.
+- During part, but less than half, of the active time-course of 3.1 Cluster headache, attacks may be less severe and/or of shorter or longer duration.

-Attacks occur in series lasting for weeks or months (so-called cluster periods) separated by remission periods usually lasting months or years.
+Attacks occur in series lasting for weeks or months (so-called cluster periods or bouts) separated by remission periods usually lasting months or years.
 About 10-15% of patients have 3.1.2 Chronic cluster headache, without such remission periods.
 In a large series with good follow-up, one quarter of patients had only a single cluster period.
 Such patients meet the criteria for and should be coded as 3.1 Cluster headache.

 Age at onset is usually 20-40 years.
 For unknown reasons, men are afflicted three times more often than are women.

 Acute attacks involve activation in the region of the posterior hypothalamic grey matter.
 3.1 Cluster headache may be autosomal dominant in about 5% of cases.